Matt Osterman: Biography

-His most recent directorial work, Hover (2018), stars Cleopatra Coleman (also written by), Shane Coffey, Beth Grant, and muMs da Schemer.
-Currently, he is working on a new feature film, Bitcon, and it is set to air in the fall of 2022.
+He then went on to direct another feature with Syfy Films, Hover (2018), a near-future Sci-Fi picture starring Cleopatra Coleman (also written by), Shane Coffey, Beth Grant, and muMs da Schemer.

+His most recent feature film, The Fence and the Fox, a crime drama revolving around cryptocurrency, is set to air in the fall of 2024 and stars Noah Anderson, Ella Ma, Jeremy Davies, Frank Whaley, Tom Cavanagh and Bruce Bohne.

-Osterman has also collaborated closely with Emmy Award winner and Guinness World Record Holder, Dan Buettner, helping him found the Quest Network and establish the Blue Zones.
-He was also research lead on National Geographic Magazine’s, "Secrets of Longevity" which was the cover story of the 2005 November edition.
-In addition, Osterman has worked extensively in the creative/branding industries, helping create over 25 brands that can be seen in Target, Best Buy, Circuit City and Dick’s Sporting Goods.
+In addition to filmmaking, Osterman has worked extensively in the creative/branding industries, helping create over 25 brands that can be seen in Target, Best Buy, Circuit City and Dick's Sporting Goods.

+Osterman currently runs a marketing firm called HeyPropellant.com and Propellant Films, a production company.
+He hosts the Propellant Podcast, which is published on Youtube, Apple, and Spotify.